morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 #### Rule 84 - Users already have a certificate of proficiency in computering.

+#### Rule 85 - Always let someone know that you are there to fix a problem.

 #### Rule 81N6 - The GoogleBing awaits.